gomesluiz/todo/README.md

 # ToDO

-ToDo is a simple task manager which has coded in Python and Flask.
+ToDo is a simple task manager coded in Python and Flask.

 ## Installation

-Clone the source application from this repository.
+Clone the source code from this repository.

 ```bash
 git clone https://github.com/gomesluiz/todo.git